DiligentGraphics/DiligentEngine/README.md

 # Build and Run Instructions

 Diligent Engine uses [CMake](https://cmake.org/) as a cross-platform build tool.
-To start using cmake, download the [latest release](https://cmake.org/download/) (3.15 or later is required).
+To start using cmake, download the [latest release](https://cmake.org/download/) (3.16 or later is required).
 Another build prerequisite is [Python interpreter](https://www.python.org/downloads/) (3.0 or later is required).
 If after following the instuctions below you have build/run issues, please take a look at [troubleshooting](Troubleshooting.md).

 <a name="build_and_run_win32"></a>
 ## Win32

+Build prerequisites:

+* Windows SDK 10.0.17763.0 or later (10.0.19041.0 is required for mesh shaders)
+* C++ build tools
+* Visual C++ ATL Support.

-To generate build files for Windows desktop platform, use either CMake GUI or command line tool.
+Use either CMake GUI or command line tool to generate build files.
 For example, to generate [Visual Studio 2017](https://www.visualstudio.com/vs/community) 64-bit solution and project files in *build/Win64* folder, navigate to the engine's root folder and run the following command: